KDE/kalendar/README.md

 # Kalendar

-Kalendar is a Kirigami-based calendar application that uses Akonadi.
-It lets you add, edit and delete events from local and remote accounts of your choice, while keeping changes synchronised across your Plasma desktop or phone.
+Kalendar is a Kirigami-based calendar and task management application that uses Akonadi.
+It lets you add, edit and delete events and tasks from local and remote accounts of your choice, while keeping changes synchronised across your Plasma desktop or phone.

 **Kalendar is still under heavy development, and has no stable releases yet.** We do, however, welcome suggestions!
 Get involved and join our Matrix channel: #kalendar:kde.org